 When you are feeling the results of being overwhelmed (i.e. feeling fried, on edge, dizzy, out of it), this is the result of your finely-tuned nervous system saying “too much!”
 It has nothing to do with “being dramatic” or “overreacting”.
 It’s your body sending you a signal it has reached overload and needs a break.

 One of my values (when I did this exercise) is order.
-I love organizing things!
 It makes my brain happy.
 Throughout my work with HSP clients, I couldn’t help but see patterns in their experiences.
 Over time, I began to categorize this vague, ambiguous term of ‘overwhelm’ into something much more concrete and de-stigmatized.
 This post was born.

 5 Types of Overwhelm or Overstimulation

 As you review these 5 types of overwhelm, it’s important to know this is merely a framework or a starting point for your own exploration.
 No two HSPs get overwhelmed in the same way or by the same things.

-Additionally, as you review the information below, you will see sensory types distinguished between internal and external stimuli.
-Understanding the initial source of your overwhelm helps to apply the right strategies to bring your stimulation level down.
+Additionally, you will see sensory types distinguished between internal and external stimuli.
+Understanding the initial source of your overwhelm helps to apply the right strategies to bring stimulation level down.

 1) Sensory/Environmental Overwhelm (external)